Fire sprinkler system: Deluge

-"Deluge" systems are systems in which all sprinklers connected to the water piping system are open, in that the heat sensing operating element is removed, or specifically designed as such.
+"Deluge" systems are systems in which all sprinklers connected to the water piping system are open, in that the heat sensing operating element is removed.
 These systems are used for special hazards where rapid fire spread is a concern, as they provide a simultaneous application of water over the entire hazard.
-They are sometimes installed in personnel egress paths or building openings to slow travel of fire (e.g. openings in a fire-rated wall).

 Water is not present in the piping until the system operates.
 Because the sprinkler orifices are open, the piping is at atmospheric pressure.
 To prevent the water supply pressure from forcing water into the piping, a "deluge valve" (a mechanically latched valve) is used in the water supply connection.
 It is a non-resetting valve, and stays open once tripped.

 Because the heat sensing elements normally present in automatic sprinklers have been removed (resulting in open sprinkler heads), the deluge valve is opened via a signal from the fire alarm system which utilizes fire detectors.
 The type of fire alarm initiating device is selected mainly based on the hazard (e.g. pilot sprinklers, smoke detectors, heat detectors, or optical flame detectors).
 The initiation device signals the fire alarm panel, which in turn signals the deluge valve to open.
 Activation can also be via an electric or pneumatic fire alarm pull station which signals the fire alarm panel to signal the deluge valve to open.